Chiasung/ChunML.github.io/_posts/2018-11-02-What-I-talk-about-Tensorflow.md

 As I mentioned earlier, when implementing in Tensorflow, you must first define all the operations to form a graph.
 It's not until the graph is finalized (it's locked, no more in, no more out, no more update) that you can run it to see the results.
 Because of this, Tensorflow is hard to debug and incapable of creating dynamic graph.

 So Eager Execution came out to help deal with these problems.
 The name is kind of weird though.
 I interprete it as "can't wait to execute".
-With the additional 2 new lines, you can now do something like: evaluate the new created variable (which is trivial but used to be impossible in Tensorflow):
+With the additional 2 new lines, you can now do something like: evaluate the new created variable (which seems trivial but used to be impossible in Tensorflow):

 ```
 tf.enable_eager_execution()